in2code-de/in2publish_core/Documentation/Events/VoteIfFindingByIdentifierShouldBeSkipped.md

 ## What

-* `commonRepository`: The instance of the CommonRepository which is going to be used to fetch the rows from the databases.
+* `recordFinder`: The instance of the `RecordFinder` which is going to be used to fetch the rows from the databases.
 * `identifier`: The identifier (uid) of the rows which are requested.
 * `tableName`: The table where the row(s) will be fetched from.